 Getting a Diagnosis of Canine Melanoma

-Diagnosis of melanoma starts with a physical exam by a veterinarian.4 The veterinarian is looking for just about anything abnormal on the skin and mucous membranes: dark patches, dark lumps, bleeding spots, small blisters, spots that won’t heal, or sometimes a rash on the belly, feet, or face.5
+The veterinarian is looking for just about anything abnormal on the skin and mucous membranes: dark patches, dark lumps, bleeding spots, small blisters, spots that won’t heal, or sometimes a rash on the belly, feet, or face.5

 Fine Needle Aspirate: Possible Diagnostic Tool for Canine Melanoma

-If your veterinarian finds something, or if you point out a problem area, your veterinarian will likely get a sample of the mass, called a fine needle aspirate.
 This is when the veterinarian uses a needle and syringe to get a few cells out of the mass, then smears it across a slide for examination under a microscope (also known as cytology).
-Your veterinarian may recommend sending out the slide for a pathologist to review it and use special stains that can make cells easier to identify.
+Your veterinarian may recommend sending the slide for a pathologist to review it and use special stains that make cells easier to identify.

-Some lumps and bumps aren’t likely to aspirate well, because they are too hard or solid to get a good sample.
+Some lumps and bumps aren’t likely to aspirate well because they are too hard or solid to get a good sample.
 Your veterinarian may want to skip the fine needle aspirate in these cases.

-Biopsy: a More Likely Diagnostic Tool for Canine Melanoma
+Biopsy: A More Likely Diagnostic Tool for Canine Melanoma

-If your vet does take a sample and there is a complication, or they discover it is “non-diagnostic,” meaning they didn’t get a good sample, they will likely recommend skipping straight to biopsy: removing the mass surgically and sending it to the laboratory for identification.
+In that case, they will likely recommend skipping straight to biopsy: removing the mass surgically and sending it to the laboratory for identification.

-What the Vets are Looking for That Indicates Melanoma
+What the Vets Are Looking for That Indicates Melanoma

 Several things on the cytology or biopsy can help a veterinarian or pathologist diagnose melanomas and predict how aggressively they may behave.